-You may take [compassionate leave of up to 2 days] where a close relative has died, is critically ill with a life-threatening illness, or has suffered a life-threatening injury.
+You may take [compassionate leave of up to 2 days in any 12-month period where a close relative has died, is critically ill with a life-threatening illness, or has suffered a life-threatening injury.

 In the event of the death of a child, including a stillbirth, please see our Parental Bereavement Leave Policy which applies instead of this policy.
 We may grant further unpaid compassionate leave in this situation at our discretion.